Pandoa/DatabaseConnector-ODBC/docs/code-example.md

 4. **ServerAddress**: The address where your database is accessible.
 5. **ServerPort**: The port where your database is accessible.
 6. **DatabaseName**: The name of the database to connect to.
 7. **PoolSize**: The size of the pool.
-It represents the number of simultaneous connections your application will be able to maintain in parallel.
+It represents the number of simultaneous connections your application will be able to maintain and use in parallel.

 ![Create Database Blueprint Example](_media/CreatePool.png)